code-elias/vue-boolflix/README.md

 Add Movie Cover and Stars (rating)

+#### 0.4.10: Added additional subcomponents for better scalability

+* Added InteractiveCardComponent for each movie/tv series
+* Added a rating system for each item

 #### 0.4.9: Changed some variable names for better readability

 #### 0.4.8: Added TOTAL_STARS constant for easy changes